 • Over shoulder handbag and also a make up bag that will double as a clutch.

-• Upgraded sunnies – go for those gucci sunglasses to up the stakes.
+• Upgraded sunglasses – go for those Gucci sunglasses to up the stakes.

 • Couple of scarfs (for chillier nights and to dress up an outfit)